RON KORB COMPLETE BIO

 Ron has had 25 tours in Asia and since 2002 he has played in Mainland China seven times.In October 2014 Ron represented Canada at The China Shanghai International Arts Festival’s Canadian Culture Week along with the Royal Winnipeg Ballet and the Montreal Symphony.
 Ron’s sold out concert at Shanghai Concert Hall was voted the audience choice by the fans.

 Ron's latest album Asia Beauty received a nomination at the 58th Grammy Awards and won the "Best of Show" at the Global Music Awards, and First Prize for Best Instrumental at the International Acoustic Music Awards.
 The album has also won the Best World Album at the 2016 ZMR Awards and Best World Fusion at the One World Radio Awards.
-Ron also received The Brand Laureate International Personality Award in 2016 along with Adele, Keanu Reeves, Andy Serkis, English footballer Sol Campbell and veteran BBC journalist John Simpson.
+Ron also received The Brand Laureate International Personality Award in 2016 along with Adele, English footballer Sol Campbell, veteran BBC journalist John Simpson and actors Andy Serkis and Keanu Reeves.